Ari-healthcare-data/clinical-operations-dashboard/README.md

 - Patient risk segmentation
 - Appointment lead time

-These KPIs will form the foundation for dashboards in the next phase of the project.
+I designed these KPIs so the dashboards could give a clear picture of clinic performance.

 ---